fotahub/fotahub-device-sdk-esp32/docs/getting-started/espeye_tinyml.md

 ## Installation :

-A description of the SDKs and tools that must be available on your laptop or computer, advise how to install them can be found [here](https://github.com/fotahub/fotahub-device-sdk-esp32/blob/main/README.md#installation).
+A description of the SDKs and tools that must be available on your laptop or computer and advise how to install them can be found [here](../../README.md#installation).

 # Usage :
 ## Get the FotaHub Device SDK for ESP :